France: 3 police officers shot dead | DW | 23.12.2020

 The officers were shot by a 48-year-old man as they attempted to rescue a woman amid a domestic violence incident.

-The woman had allegedly taken refuge on the roof of a house, BFM TV reported.
+The woman had allegedly taken refuge on the roof of a house, French broadcaster BFM TV reported.

 Police approached the house shortly after midnight and were targeted by gunfire.
 The gunman initially shot and killed one officer and wounded another, before setting fire to the house.